shmador/dynamodb-lambda/README.md

-Gathering network data and putting on a DynamoDB table.
+Gathering network data and putting it on a DynamoDB table.
 Using AWS Lambda with an API GW to trigger the data update.